imanghafoori1/neo4j-php-client/docs/overview.rst

 If you have not already installed it, head over to the :doc:`installation <installation>` page.

+It will also provide a loose overview of the concepts found within the driver as well as the available features and supported versions.

 Quickstart
 ==========

+These examples can be copy and pasted to get an easy start with the driver and client.
+Please refer to the :doc:`Driver Or Client Selection<driver-selection>` for a more detailed explanation of how to choose the the initial concepts.

 .. _creating a driver: